g3tsyst3m/elevationstation/README.md

 ## Progress

-This code is HEAVILY under development and not ready for production yet.
-It's messy, and all over the place.
-But it does afford the red teamer some options to work with for easy privilege escalation from admin to SYSTEM
+This code is HEAVILY under development, it's messy, and all over the place.
+But it does afford the red teamer some options to work with for easy privilege escalation from admin to SYSTEM.
 I was just eager to share what i've researched so far.
+I will be sharing a consistent method to bypass UAC undetected by AV next!

 Thanks!

-More updates to come soon such as integrating named pipe get SYSTEM techniques